 Teacher: What did you notice in the video?
 How was music part of building this specific railroad?
 I noticed the people were keeping the beat of the song, and that helped them move the railroad tracks together.
 Looking at primary sources can give us more understanding, just like the video clip helped us learn something new.
 Each of the songs that we listened to are primary sources from the time period.
 They each give information, if we look at the details that can help us understand their connection with the Transcontinental Railroad.
 As we look deeper for information about the song, we can come to understand things more clearly as well.
 We can also recognize that music lasts a long time, but it doesn’t always stay the exact same, depending on how it is performed and, perhaps, how it is altered by the cultures that value the song.

-Teacher: We are going to research “I’ve Been Working on the Railroad” together as a class.
+Teacher: We are going to research “Rock Island Line” together as a class.

 Teacher: Before we look at additional sources, let’s ask a few questions to see if there is anything we can figure out just from the song itself.
 These questions will also guide us as we look at additional resources for information.